NoNPCSociety/nonpcsociety.github.io/README.md

 - **AAQ (Awakening Airdrop Quest)**
   Incentive layer for expanding committed holder participation.

-Together these form a capital flywheel model rather than isolated token utilities.
+Together, these form a capital flywheel model rather than a set of isolated token utilities.

 ---